robang74/redfishos/patches/udhcpd-tether-config-fixing/description.md

 == CHANGELOG ==

+0.0.3 - udhcpd.service restarts always and waits for the interface to come up.
+Using systemctl for re/start requires --no-block.

 0.0.2 - like v0.0.1 but includes the DHCP server rule for connman firewall configuration.

 0.0.1 - create the new /etc/udhcpd.tether and update accordingly the udhcpd service file.